Sunday, June 30, 2024

 Gamblers Anonymous!

 It's been far too long since I posted anything in our Box Art section!
-With that in mind, behold my latest purchase, and possibly my last (for a time).
-Belote is a card game, quite unlike what I would normally purchase but I'm always eager to try something new and support a company that loves the Atari ST as much as we all do.
+With that in mind, behold my latest purchase - Belote is a card game, quite unlike what I would normally purchase but I'm always eager to try something new and support a company that loves the Atari ST as much as we all do.
+Big respect.

-As the box shows, Belote is by Jean-Stephane Martin for Côté Gamers, the same guys that published L'Abbaye Des Morts, Iceblox, Toogle, and the marvellous Democyclopedia book (use SEARCH on the right).
+Belote is by Jean-Stephane Martin for Côté Gamers, the guys who published L'Abbaye Des Morts, Iceblox, Toogle, and the marvellous Democyclopedia (use SEARCH top/right).
 Originally, it was to be released in 1989 by ESAT Software but they went bankrupt so it was doomed to wander the forgotten deserted wastelands.

-Decades later, Cote delivers a boxed version with extra features and three bonus games: Le Pendu, Master Mind and Simon.
-The box is of the usual high standard that includes an exceptional manual - this is superbly written with loads of extra information I never expected about the author, his story, the history of this game, and much more.
+Decades later, Cote delivers a boxed version with extras and three bonus games: Le Pendu, Master Mind and Simon.
+The box is of the usual high standard, including an exceptional manual - superbly written with loads of extra information I never expected about the author, his story, the history of this game, and much more.

-The 80s and 90s are long gone but I don't care.
-These glorious times are still rocking in my 16-bit world!
+The 80s and 90s are long gone but those glorious times are still rocking in my 16-bit world!

 • Obviously, there isn't a download but you can see a video recording on YouTube.